NSTiwari/Hadoop-MapReduce-Programs/README.md

 A series of some problems solved using MapReduce on Hadoop.

-__Word Count:__ To count the occurrence of all the words in an input text file.
+- **Word Count:** Count the occurrence of all the words in an input text file.
+- **Matrix Multiplication:** Multiplication of two matrices.
+- **K-means Clustering:** Clustering of textual input data.
+- **Flajolet-Martin Algorithm:** Count the no. of distinct elements in a data stream.
+- **Frequent Itemset Mining:** Market Basket Analysis of pair of frequent itemsets.